-Who is ABFT?
+Who is ABET?

 Program Evaluators!
-ABET would not exist without ABET Experts-leaders from industry, academia and government dedicated to contributing to their professions.
-We rely on our Experts to evaluate program materials, visit campuses and participate in accreditation decisions.
+ABET would not exist without ABET experts-leaders from industry, academia, and government dedicated to contributing to their professions as representatives from their ABET member society.
+We rely on our experts to evaluate program materials, visit campuses, and participate in accreditation decisions.